juxor/afaq/markdown/secH4.md

 social revolution.
 In a class society _"one part of the population"_ constantly _"imposes its will upon the other part"_ \- those with power impose their decisions to those beneath them in the social hierarchy.
-In other words, the ruling class imposes its will on the working class everyday in work by the hierarchical structure of the workplace and in society by the state.
+In other words, the ruling class imposes its will on the working class everyday, in work by the hierarchical structure of the workplace and in society by the state.
 Discussing the "population" as if it were not divided by classes and so subject to specific forms of authoritarian social relationships is liberal nonsense.